Below you will find all the general terms and conditions for Impraise customers.

-11.2 The Data Controller may in its absolute discretion by written notice to the Data Processor require the Data Processor to (a) return a complete copy of all Data Controller Personal Data to the Data Controller by secure file transfer in such format as is reasonably notified by the Data Controller to the Data Processor; and/or (b) delete and procure the deletion of all other copies of Data Controller Personal Data processed.
+11.2 The Data Controller may in its absolute discretion by written notice to the Data Processor require the Data Processor to (a) return a complete copy of all Data Controller Personal Data to the Data Controller by secure file transfer in a suitable format; and/or (b) delete and procure the deletion of all other copies of Data Controller Personal Data processed.

 12. Audit rights

 12.1 Upon request, the Data Processor shall make available to the Data Controller all information necessary to demonstrate compliance with this Exhibit and with applicable data protection laws, and shall allow for and contribute to any onsite audits, including inspections, by the Data Controller or an auditor mandated by the Data Controller in relation to the processing of Data Controller Personal Data at locations where Data Controller Personal Data is processed.
 Any cost in relationship to such an audit shall be paid by the Data Controller.

 12.2 This audit right can be exercised mutatis mutandis against any relevant Sub-processors.